BOOK A STAY IN THE LODGE

 1966

-Thanks to a battery-powered by a wind turbine, the pioneer Herbert Masters installed a radio in the Estancia and joined the lengthy list of amateurs.
+Using a battery powered by a wind turbine, the pioneer Herbert Masters installed a radio in the Estancia and joined the lengthy list of global amateurs.
 Communication with people from around the world helped to alleviate Patagonia’s solitude.
-A hobby that left thousands of contacts and friends to a family living in a remote part of the earth.
+A hobby that generated thousands of contacts and converted friends into a family for people living in a remote part of the Earth.

 1970

-Jorge and Pedro Skvarca, pioneer climbers in the area, reach the summit of Cerro Norte, which dominates the view of the Valle Caterina in the Estancia Cristina territory.
-These climbers were great friends of the Masters family, and Pedro Skvarca still lives in El Calafate, where he runs the Ice Museum “Glaciarium.”
+Jorge and Pedro Skvarca, pioneer climbers in the area, reached the summit of Cerro Norte, which dominates the view of the Valle Caterina in Estancia Cristina’s territory.
+These climbers were great friends of the Masters family, and Pedro Skvarca still lives in El Calafate, where he runs the “Glaciarium,” a museum dedicated to the science of glaciers.